-Management have designated it as Level 3 in the fair value hierarchy due to the attributed fair value being comprised of the NAV of the entity.
-The material balances within this entity are its investments which are designated as Level 3 investments, as such not all inputs into the valuation of SIGC LLC are observable and there may be judgement or estimation uncertainty within this balance, and also the corresponding movement in unrealised gains or losses.
+Management have designated the total investment in SIGC LLC as Level 3 in the fair value hierarchy due to the attributed fair value being measured at the NAV of the entity as not all inputs into the valuation of SIGC LLC are observable and there may be judgement or estimation uncertainty within this balance.

 Investments are the most quantitatively significant balance on the consolidated statement of financial position and is an area of focus as they drive the performance and net asset value of the Group.
-Owing to the fact that key performance indicators and performance based remuneration are based on the net asset value of the Group we have determined there to be the potential for fraud through possible manipulation of the balance, whether through manipulation of the ownership holding or through the value attributed to the holding.
+Owing to the fact that key performance indicators and performance-based remuneration are based on the net asset value of the Group we have determined there to be the potential for fraud through possible manipulation of the balance through the value attributed to the investment.

-Further details are included within the director's report on pages 7 to 11, the audit committee report on pages 25 to 28, critical accounting estimates and judgements note in note 1 to the financial statements.
+Further details are included within Report of the Audit Committee on page 27, critical accounting judgements and key sources of estimation uncertainty note in note 1 to the financial statements.